kingsdigitallab/reusable-components/docs/howto/github-issues.rst

 We generally work first on higher priorities ticket but the order may also depend on functional grouping or other technical factors.
 As a rule of thumb there should be a very limited number of MUST tickets (e.g. around three) at any time in order to keep the work focused and agile.
-It is best to conservative with the priorities and number of open tickets.
+It is best to be conservative with the priorities and the number of open tickets.

 3. New ticket
 -------------